nesthivep/manus/README.md

 ## Roadmap

-- [ ] Improve the UI’s visual appeal to create a more intuitive and seamless user experience.
+- [ ] Improve the UI's visual appeal to create a more intuitive and seamless user experience.

 ## Community Group

 Join our networking group on Feishu and share your experience with other developers!

 <div align="center" style="display: flex; gap: 20px;">